-What is transcranial focused ultrasound stimulation?
+What is transcranial ultrasound stimulation?

 Why is TUS more accurate than other methods of non-invasive brain stimulation?